ykfarhan/state-of-box-office-analysis/README.md

 * Should microsoft create its own T.V division?
 * Should we release our films on streaming services, if so, which genres are better suited for that platform?
 * Is it profitable to buy rights for novel/play adaptations?
-* How does budget allocation affect profit margins, can guide our spending with futher analysis
+* How does budget allocation affect profit margins, can guide our spending with futher analysis.